Dvd-Znf/TorSandbox/README.md

 # Tor Browser installed automatically in WindowsSandbox
 This repo provides neccesary Windows Sandbox configuration file and logon script
-In order to automatically start a new Sandbox with the newest installation of the TOR browser
+In order to automatically start a new Sandbox with the latest version of the TOR browser

 ![Banner](/res/Banner.bmp)
 ## Why use TOR inside WindowsSanbox?